-3.4.2 Air Quality Impact (Construction phase only)
+3.4.2 Air Quality Impact

-- 3.4.2.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing air quality impact as stated in section 1 of Annex 4 and Annex 12 of the TM. - 3.4.2.2 The assessment area for air quality impact assessment shall be defined by a distance of 500 meters from the boundary of the Project site, with consideration to be extended to include major existing, planned and committed air pollutant emission sources that may have a bearing on the environmental acceptability of the Project.
-Air sensitive receivers of Ngong Ping shall be included and assessed in the air quality impact assessment.

-3.4.2.3 The air quality impact assessment for construction of the Project shall follow the detailed technical requirements given in Appendix A.
+- 3.4.2.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing air quality impact as stated in section 1 of Annex 4 and Annex 12 of the TM. - 3.4.2.2 The study area for air quality impact assessment shall be defined by a distance of 500 meters from the boundary of the Project site which shall be extended to include major existing, planned and committed air pollutant emission sources that may have a bearing on the environmental acceptability of the Project.
+The assessment shall include the existing, planned and committed sensitive receivers within the study area as well as areas where air quality may be potentially affected by the Project.
+The assessment shall be based on the best available information at the time of the assessment. - 3.4.2.3 The assessment of air quality impact arising from the construction and operation of the Project shall be conducted in accordance with the technical requirements in Appendix B of this EIA Study Brief.

-3.4.3 Hazard to Life
+3.4.3 Noise Impact